e-arslan/SingleCellAnalysis/Tutorials/AnalysisofSingleCellRNA/README.md

 	* Use the aes mapping function to specify how variables in the dataframe map to features on your plot
 	* Use geoms to specify how your data should be represented on your graph eg. as a scatterplot, a barplot, a boxplot etc.

+## Cleaning the expression Matrix
+Once gene expression has been quantified it is summarized as an expression matrix where each row corresponds to a gene (or transcript) and each column corresponds to a single cell.
+This matrix should be examined to remove poor quality cells which were not detected in either read QC or mapping QC steps.
+Failure to remove low quality cells at this stage may add technical noise which has the potential to obscure the biological signals of interest in the downstream analysis.